-5.2.3 The number of standard car park spaces will increase from 32 (including one disabled bay) to 45 in accordance with Rugby Borough Council's current planning policy which should be sufficient to serve the increase in staff numbers.
-Cycle parking infrastructure will remain unchanged with capacity for 20 cycles / scooters which offers a good level of provision for future demand based on the current and proposed numbers of pupils and staff who cycle.
+5.2.3 The number of standard car park spaces will increase from 32 (including one disabled bay) to 45 in accordance with Rugby Borough Council's current planning policy which should be sufficient to serve the minor increase in full-time staff numbers.
+Cycle parking infrastructure will remain unchanged with capacity for 20 cycles / scooters offers a good level of provision for future demand.